 NFP is the primary healthcare provider for the three refugee resettlement agencies in greater Cleveland and we work with each agency daily to provide newly arriving refugees their two health screens at NFP’s Ridge Community Health Center.
 The team is led by a refugee clinic coordinator and consists of medical providers, a nurse coordinator, medical assistants and a patient advocate.
 At the screening, refugee patients receive a health history, physical exam, blood work, vaccinations, a visual screening, hearing test and mental health screening.
 Follow-up appointments can be scheduled with NFP’s medical and behavioral health providers.

 Refugees require more comprehensive care coordination compared to other patients.
 NFP refers refugees to specialists and helps coordinate transportation to and from appointments.
-NFP has a Nepali-speaking staff member and uses live interpreters as well as an interpreting phone service to communicate with refugees in their native language.
+NFP has Arabic- and Nepali-speaking staff members and uses live interpreters as well as an interpreting phone service to communicate with refugees in their native language.

 Refugee Services has provided health screenings to more than 4,000 patients representing three continents and 18+ countries in the past six years.
 After their initial screenings, 85% of refugees continue to use NFP as their primary care provider, making up almost 20% of NFP’s patient population.
 In a recent survey, 100% of refugees would recommend their NFP doctor to others in the community and 81% of refugees stated their health has improved since seeing a doctor at NFP.